What is an FHA loan?

 An FHA loan is a government-backed mortgage insured by the Federal Housing Administration, or FHA.
 Popular with first-time homebuyers, FHA home loans require lower minimum credit scores and down payments than many conventional loans.

 You can qualify for an FHA loan with a credit score as low as 500 with 10 percent down.
-To get FHA’s maximum financing of 97.5 percent, you need a credit score of 580 or higher and 3.5 percent down.
+To get FHA’s maximum financing, you need a credit score of 580 or higher and 3.5 percent down.
 FHA borrowers pay for mortgage insurance, which protects the lender from a loss if the borrower defaults on the loan.

 |Conventional loan||FHA loan|